bondeanikets/Social-Circle-and-User-Personality-based-Recommendation-System/README.md

 **Running the Program**

-Our complete program is ported to the Notebook [Project.ipynb]() and a detailed flow with explanations is provided.
-So, please run the script in the same order.
+Our complete program is ported to the Notebook [Project.ipynb](https://github.com/tjnagaraj/Information-Retrieval-Project/blob/master/project.ipynb) and a detailed flow with explanations is provided.
+Please clone the repository so that the strucutre is preserved.